Stephane-Gon/MyCS50/README.md

  1º Write SQL queries to answer questions about a database of movies.
  2º Implement a program to import student data into a database, and then produce class rosters.

+This is all the code for the first part of the course, when I finnish the web path I'll post it aswell.